collabdotcloud/docs.collab.cloud/docs/index.md

 Update Connections CFIX 70.2112.
 Connections will be down during the update.

 ### Datacenter Europe

+* August 27, 2022, 20:00-23:00 CEST (18:00-21:00 UTC)
+Update Connections to the latest Fix pack.
+Connections will be down during the update.

 * March 25, 2022, 21:00-23:00 CET (20:00-22:00 UTC)
 Update Connections to the latest Fix pack.
 Connections will be down during the update.